karaulj/homelab-scripts/README.md

 Stops all Docker containers in `/docker/docker-compose.yaml`.

 ## docker-ls
 List all running Docker containers (not just in `/docker/docker-compose.yaml`).

 All additional args are passed to the underlying `docker container ls` command.
+For example:

 ```
 docker-ls -aq    # list all Docker containers (not just those that are running) and only print their container ID's.